tmorin/plantuml-libs/distribution/gcp/Item/CloudForMarketing.md

 include('gcp/Item/CloudForMarketing')

-' renders the element CloudForMarketing('CloudForMarketing', 'Cloud For Marketing', 'an optional tech label')
+' renders the element CloudForMarketing('CloudForMarketing', 'Cloud For Marketing', 'an optional tech label', 'an optional description')
 @enduml
 ```